Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When we say a solar system is 6.6kW, we’re referring to the power output coming from the solar panels on the roof.
 A system of that size is usually automatically paired with a 5kW inverter.
 Many string inverter solar system sales companies will promote this combination.
 Why is that?

-If a customer wants a larger system, they tend not to customise it.
+If a customer wants a larger system, such installers tend not to customise it.
 They’ll double it with 13.2kW of solar on the roof and two 5kW inverters.
 That’s par the course for a lot of string inverter solar systems.
 Such companies thrive off the repetition of installing this system.
 They don’t customise the system to match the customer’s needs or goals.
 They show up on installation day, they always use a single-phase inverter, and they install cheap string systems over and over and over again.

 The Clean Energy Council (which makes the rules nationally for solar in Australia), has rules about how solar panels should be paired with inverters.
 They do this for a couple of reasons.
 One of those issues is to protect the electrical grid from too many homes with solar exporting electricity back to the DNSP.
 But it can handle a maximum of 5kW per household.